balena-io/docs/pages/learn/getting-started/jetson-xavier-nx-devkit.md

 Next, we will flash the downloaded image onto the device.
 To do so, follow the following steps:

-To provision Nvidia Jetson Xavier NX Devkit SD-CARD, follow the instructions using our &lt;a href&#x3D;&quot;https://github.com/balena-os/jetson-flash/blob/master/docs/jetson-xavier-nx-devkit.md&quot;&gt;Jetson Flash tool&lt;/a&gt; to make the process more streamlined.
+* To provision Nvidia Jetson Xavier NX Devkit SD-CARD, follow the instructions using our <a href="https://github.com/balena-os/jetson-flash/blob/master/docs/jetson-xavier-nx-devkit.md">Jetson Flash tool</a> to make the process more streamlined.

 When complete, after a minute or two the device should appear on your balenaCloud [dashboard](https://dashboard.balena-cloud.com/), and you should now be ready to deploy some code.
 If you are not able get the device to appear on the dashboard, then check out our [troubleshooting guide for Nvidia Jetson Xavier NX Devkit SD-CARD](/faq/troubleshooting/jetson-xavier-nx-devkit) or try our [support channels](../../learn/accounts/support-access.md).